READ TIME: 12mins

 Even though an accountant manages the company’s finances, directors are responsible for ensuring that the VAT returns submitted to HMRC on time and accurately reflect the company’s tax affairs and liabilities.

 If your accountant has made a mistake?
 You, as a director, are responsible for the accuracy of your VAT return.
 So, any missed previous payments or under-payments are still your responsibility.
 The HMRC does not regard a mistake by the accountant as a legitimate justification for your companies’ late or non-payment HMRC VAT liabilities.

 Ensure you are clear on what is happening with your VAT account at all times.

-We regularly see businesses that have forgotten to Cancel Registration of VAT.
+We regularly identify businesses that have forgotten to cancel registration of VAT.
 The may result in an unexpected VAT debt burden on the company.
 If this is the case, contact the VAT helpline as soon as possible to resolve.
 The numbers are detailed below.

 Failure to Register for VAT?

-We see this regularly.
+We view this regularly.
 It is one of the most common mistakes made by businesses.
-Failing to register can cause significant business issues, and the VAT bill can rise exponentially with fines and penalties implemented by the HMRC.
-If this is the case, talk to the VAT and arrange a Time To Pay arrangement if not contact HBG Advisory.
+Failing to register can cause significant business issues, and the VAT bill can rise exponentially with fines and penalties implemented by HMRC.
+If this is the case, talk to the VAT and arrange a Time To Pay arrangement.
+If not, contact HBG Advisory.